lubusIN/laravel-email-verification-app-boilerplate/readme.md

 ### Laravel app boilerplate with email verification on registration

-Every time we at [LUBUS](http://www.lubus.in) start a laravel project , we need to re-implement this process of adding email verification in the project every time , so created this boilerplate out of personal needs
+Every time we at [LUBUS](http://www.lubus.in) start a laravel project , we need to re-implement this process of adding email verification in the project every time , so created this boilerplate out of personal needs.
 How we achieved this can be read [here at our blog](http://www.lubus.in/blog/adding-email-verification-in-laravel-5-3-app-149)

 ### Installation